leeroybrun/chrome-shazify/README.md

 ### Roadmap for 0.2.0

+- Check if LoginService is working as expected
+- Create TagService in Angular side
     - Prevent relaunching tags updating when we sync, close and open again
 - Add analytics
-- When "Export logs", close perviously opened log or reload ?
+- When "Export logs", close perviously opened log tab or reload ?
 - Show info about new version and how to report bugs, when the ext has been updated

 ### Roadmap for 0.3.0